 Bartlett - Ericson is a tiny town located in the state of Nebraska.
 With a population of 775 people and just one neighborhood, Bartlett - Ericson is the 170th largest community in Nebraska.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bartlett - Ericson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bartlett - Ericson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bartlett - Ericson are a mix of both white- and blue-collar jobs.
 Overall, Bartlett - Ericson is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Bartlett - Ericson who work in management occupations (27.25%), farm management occupations (9.50%), and teaching (8.75%).

 You will also find that a lot of people in Bartlett - Ericson work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-The education level of Bartlett - Ericson citizens is substantially higher than the typical US community, as 29.59% of adults in Bartlett - Ericson have at least a bachelor's degree.
+The overall education level of Bartlett - Ericson citizens is substantially higher than the typical US community, as 29.59% of adults in Bartlett - Ericson have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Bartlett - Ericson in 2022 was $39,076, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $156,304 for a family of four.
 However, Bartlett - Ericson contains both very wealthy and poor people as well.